bobllor/TEKLabeler/docs/01about.md

 ## Will there be support for CSV file types?

-At the moment no, but if it goes out well, then yes I can add it.
+Probably not.

-The main issue with CSVs on ServiceNow is that the columns are not human readable.
-It instead uses UUID as its column names, which requires additional logic in handling manual mapping.
-This just adds more complexity both for the user and me.
+The tool was built around ServiceNow reports, and the issue with these CSV reports is that their headers are not human readable.
+The CSV file uses UUIDs for the headers, meaning:

-This doesn't account for adding it with the existing Excel parsing, which requires more methodical refactors.
+- Users need to manually map each UUID to a column name.
+If there are 30 columns, then you would need to fill out 60 fields.
+- I would need to write additional logic to work with my existing Excel parsing logic, creating more complexity and development time for little gain.

+In comparison, the Excel files are already in human readable format.

 On the bright side, I already know how to implement it.
-But do I want to do the work for it?... nope.
-The column name mapping customization would be very useful to add however, and that may come up.
+While it would be good to implement for further flexibility and future proofing, do I want to do the work for it?... nope.

-Update 05/16/2025: I added in the column name mapping to the program.
-The CSV support is still not considered due to its complexity.
+The <u>mapping the names to the columns</u> idea is great however, and I implemented it with the **required column names** that is expected to be found in every file.
+- For more information about the *required column names*, visit the *Reports* tab.
+- For configuring the settings, visit the *Settings* tab.